MLSDev/TRON/README.md

 })
 ```

-There are also default implementations of `JSONDecodable` protocol for Swift built-in types like String, Int, Float, Double and Bool, so you can easily do something like this:
+There are also default implementations of `JSONDecodable` protocol for Swift built-in types like Array, String, Int, Float, Double and Bool, so you can easily do something like this:

 ```swift
 let request : APIRequest<String,MyAppError> = tron.request(path: "status")